scality/Zenko/docs/docsource/installation/upgrade/upgrade_zenko.rst

    plugin and use the following steps to migrate and clean up your Helm 2 configuration, releases, and Tiller deployment.

-   First install the 2to3 plugin for Helm 3.
+#.
+Install the 2to3 plugin for Helm 3.

   ::